KVScrypto/CRYPTO/README.md

 1. Initially we will be   starting with Time Series with models like ARIMA , ARIMAX and SARIMAX.
 2. Then we will move towards some Deep learning models like LSTM
 3. Then we will try to include Sentiment Analysis in our model to Improve our Prediction.

-Another part of the first phase is  to collect data for the **sentiment analysis** using Twitter’s streaming API was used in combination with **Tweepy** .
-Tweepy is an open source framework written in Python, facilitates tweet collection from Twitter’s API.
-Tweepy allows for filtering based on hashtags or words, and as such was considered as an efficient way of collecting relevant data.
+4. Another part of the first phase is  to collect data for the **sentiment analysis** using Twitter’s streaming API

 ## key data fields